Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Sewer pump station and waste management systems

-Plant layout and equipment selection were coordinated to manage noise within the residential environment.
+Plant layout and equipment selection were coordinated to manage noise within the residential setting.
 Mechanical assemblies were prefabricated where practical to improve quality control and reduce onsite programme risk.

 Commissioning, Operator Handover and Ongoing Support